vivekascoder/vivekascoder.github.io/content/posts/create-a-token-on-aptos-using-move.md

 ## Introduction

-Aptos is a layer 1 protocol which can provide very high throughput for your DAPPs, It can offer a max TPS of 160K (curtesy of block-stm) and a blocktime of 300ms.
-It was previously knows as Libra, Diem.
-It uses Move as it's programming language to write contracts.
+Aptos is a layer 1 protocol that can provide very high throughput for your DAPPs, It can offer a max TPS of 160K (courtesy of block-STM) and a block time of 300ms.
+It was previously known as Libra, Diem.
+It uses Move as its programming language to write contracts.
 Move is a DSL based on rust just like sway on fuel.

 ## Installation

-To install aptos cli: [https://aptos.dev/cli-tools/aptos-cli-tool/install-aptos-cli#download-precompiled-binary](https://aptos.dev/cli-tools/aptos-cli-tool/install-aptos-cli#download-precompiled-binary)
+To install Aptos cli : [https://aptos.dev/cli-tools/aptos-cli-tool/install-aptos-cli#download-precompiled-binary](https://aptos.dev/cli-tools/aptos-cli-tool/install-aptos-cli#download-precompiled-binary)

 To install move and move-analyzer: [https://github.com/move-language/move/tree/main/language/documentation/tutorial#Step0](https://github.com/move-language/move/tree/main/language/documentation/tutorial#Step0)

-If you want to get a gist of how Coin standard is defined in aptos, follow this tutorial [https://github.com/move-language/move/tree/main/language/documentation/tutorial](https://github.com/move-language/move/tree/main/language/documentation/tutorial).
+If you want to get a gist of how Coin standard is defined in Aptos, follow this tutorial [https://github.com/move-language/move/tree/main/language/documentation/tutorial](https://github.com/move-language/move/tree/main/language/documentation/tutorial).

 ## Creating a new move project.

-Create a new folder and the create a new move project using aptos cli.
+Create a new folder and then create a new move project using Aptos cli.

 ```bash
 mkdir move_coin